 If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
 Also check that the signal cables have been connected correctly.

-You need only connect to this device using a composite Video connection if Component Video and S-Video inputs are unavailable for use.
-See "["Connecting Video source devices" on page 17](#) for details.
+You need only connect to this device using a composite Video connection if Component Video input is unavailable for use.
+See "[Connecting Video source devices](#)" on page 20 for details.